 - Made from 100% Cotton

-- For straining nut milk, yogurt, brewing, kefir etc
+- Cheesecloth for Straining nut milk, yogurt, brewing, kefir etc

-- Our cheesecloth is 100% unbleached, organic, safe, and reusable.
+- CHEESECLOTH FOR COOKING: Our cheesecloth is 100% unbleached, organic, safe, and reusable.
 With its versatility and durability, our organic cheesecloth is a must-have for any home cook or hobby chef looking for ways to reduce clutter in the kitchen and invest in sustainable kitchenware.

-- Our organic cheesecloth is delivered as a 36 x 36-inch sheet, meaning you can cut the exact lengths you need to work best in your kitchen.
+- CHEESECLOTH FOR STRAINING: Our organic cheesecloth is delivered as a 36 x 36-inch sheet, meaning you can cut the exact lengths you need to work best in your kitchen needs including for straining yogurt, cheese, coffee or kefir.

 - We guarantee our organic cheesecloth is a versatile, dependable, and efficient kitchen accessory suitable to any chef or home cook.